felixphan9/Capstone-Project/README.md

 − Construct a user-friendly interactive interface to serve educational and research purposes.

 🔭 Scope:
-− Objects: Electronic components used for insertion, such as: fences, plug resistors, plug capacitors, LED lights, integrated circuits, transistors.
+− Objects: Electronic components used for insertion, such as: fences, plug resistors, plug capacitors, LED lights, integrated circuits, and transistors.

 − Layout: Electronic components are arranged on a PCB soldering test board within the defined working area.